The taxi of the future is born in Turin-breakinglatest.news-Breaking Latest News

 And for taxi drivers and their customers there will also be a new “media channel”, to be brought to life in the taxi which, not surprisingly, has integrated LED screens to project advertising and institutional campaigns or public service messages for citizens.
 The new media channel was born from the acquisition by Etioca of Between Comunicazione, a public relations and advertising agency based in Turin, specialized for over 20 years in business and product communication.

-And one subtlety is not lacking: the design of the Miner was overseen by Giorgetto Giugiaro, designer of the Century, and by Fabrizio Fiugiaro who also developed all the planning of the “engineering” part for the production of the taxi which, as we said , by 2024 it will begin to leave the Turin assembly lines at the rate of 10,000 pieces a year.
+And one subtlety is not lacking: the design of the Miner was overseen by Giorgetto Giugiaro, designer of the century, and by Fabrizio Giugiaro who also developed all the planning of the “engineering” part for putting the taxi into production which, as we said , by 2024 it will begin to leave the Turin assembly lines at the rate of 10,000 pieces a year.
 With the stated goal of reaching 45,000 in 2025 and 100,000 units a year in 2027.
 At the moment there are already 90,000 pre-orders in Italy, Israel and Latvia.